romanenko/covid19-safety-information/README.md

 The page can be used to guide potential users with the main features of the bot and share useful information with your audience in the future.

-Start by opening the Facebook Page creation interface and filling in the **Name** and **Category** fields.
-Best categories for our project could be "Health" or "Education".
-You can skip adding profile and cover pictures and fill them in later.
+Start by opening the Facebook Page creation interface and filling the **Name** and **Category** fields.
+Best categories for your project could be "Health" or "Education".
+You can skip adding profile and cover pictures and fill them later.
 When you are ready to proceed, hit **Create Page** and you are done.

 Once the Page is created, it'll be shown to you in Admin mode by default.
 You'll need to switch to Visitor Preview mode to see how it'll appear to visitors, and, most importantly, to access the Chat interface.